LazyBun/owasp-top10-security/PITCHME.md

     <li class="fragment">If update is not possible, consider using [virtual patch](https://www.owasp.org/index.php/Virtual_Patching_Best_Practices#What_is_a_Virtual_Patch.3F)</li>
 </ul>

+Note:
+- Obviously keep your deps up to date
+- Monitor sources like (list em) for updates
+- Get Signed packages from official sources
+- If update not possible, use virtual patching

 +++

 ## What is virtual patch?

-A security policy enforcement layer which prevents the exploitation of a known vulnerability.
+#### A security policy enforcement layer which prevents the exploitation of a known vulnerability.

 The virtual patch works since the security enforcement layer analyzes transactions and intercepts attacks in transit, so malicious traffic never reaches the web application.

 ---